Nexmo/station/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-delegate/objective-c.md

 menu_weight: 2
 ---

-As with `NXMClient`, `NXMCall` also receives a delegate which you supplied in the `call:callType:delegate:completion:` method.
+As with `NXMClient`, `NXMCall` also receives a delegate which you supplied in the `call:callHandler:delegate:completion:` method.

 You will now adopt the `NXMCallDelegate` for `ViewController`: